ksator/lab_management/README.md

 ```

 ### How to collect the junos configuration file from junos devices
-Run this command to collect the junos configuration file for a device/group
+Run this command to collect the junos configuration file for a device/group.
+This playbook collects the Junos configuration in set, xml, json and text formats.
 ```
 ansible-playbook pb.collect.configuration.yml --limit DC1
 ls configuration/